Monday - Friday

 Common questions

-We are able to accept referrals from most NHS psychiatrists as long as there is a named consultant psychiatrist overseeing the patient's care.
-We can accept referrals from locums (but please see other question about locums).
+Please see our specific referral page for detailed information (Home > Referral).
+We are able to accept referrals from most senior NHS psychiatrists (and psychologists) as long as there is a named consultant psychiatrist overseeing the patient's care.
+Referrals from Scotland do not require NHS Board funding but referrals from outside of Scotland need additional funding.
+Please get in touch if you are referring from outside of Scotland.
 We are unable to accept referrals from GPs, or psychiatrists in private practice.
 If you are only seeing your GP, you will need to be referred to the Community Mental Health Team (CMHT) who would need to make any referral after they've seen you and tried a range of treatments.
 We are unable to accept self-referrals.

 Yes...most of the time.
-We normally expect that locums who are making referrals will have seen the patient on several occasions previously and have a reasonable expectation that they will continue to provide ongoing care after assessment and implement treatment recommendations.
+We normally expect that locums who are making referrals will have seen the patient on several occasions previously and that they have a reasonable expectation that they will continue to provide ongoing care after assessment and be able to implement treatment recommendations.
 This is to ensure that the locum is familiar with the case before making any referral.
 If these conditions are not met, we would advise any locum psychiatrist to get in touch with us before making a referral.

 Unfortunately, no. We are an NHS service, funded by NHS Scotland, and all referrals need to come from NHS services.
 We would suggest having a conversation with your consultant about being referred.
 If you are only seeing a private psychiatrist, we would normally ask for your care to be transferred to the NHS and for them to make the referral.